CAP Profiles of Success

 “I’m not sure I would have been such a successful college student without the CAP program.
 The program provided me with all the information I needed to know from academics to social life on campus.
 Having the comfort of personal advisement meetings and weekly University 101 classes was a great resource and a wonderful experience.”

-Thiat is an international student from Lagos, Nigeria that started the CAP Program in 2007.
+Thiat is an international student from Lagos, Nigeria who began her time at Pace in the CAP Program.
 After the first year at Pace University she had a cumulative GPA of 3.04 and then following two semesters continued to work hard and earned a 3.42 and then a 3.60 GPA.
-She now maintains a 3.33 overall as she heads into her senior year for the fall of 2010.
+She maintained a 3.33 overall as she heads into her senior year.

 Thiat has contributed to the Pace Press, the International Students Club and is a new member of the Keep a Child Alive organization.
 Thiat takes great pride in being an international student and at the beginning of the semester served as a moderator for the first International Pace Panel - an event that served to highlight various elements of diversity that are present both within Pace and in New York City.